 Recreational facilities have also been improved.
 In 2004, Waterfront Toronto completed landscape improvements and restoration of Cherry Beach, one of Toronto’s most popular beaches located along southern shore of Lake Ontario in the western end of the Port Lands.
-Just north of the beach, the Cherry Beach Sports Fields, two premier regulation-sized soccer and lacrosse fields were opened in 2008.
+And, the Cherry Beach Sports Fields were opened in 2008, including two premier regulation-sized soccer and lacrosse fields.

 Historically, Port Lands revitalization has been hampered by fragmented land control, the cost of soil remediation and infrastructure and business relocation challenges.
-Waterfront Toronto and City of Toronto waterfront planning efforts to date have established an overall vision for establishing vibrant, mixed-use communities in the Port Lands.
+To date, planning efforts by Waterfront Toronto and City of Toronto have established an overall vision for creating vibrant, mixed-use communities in the Port Lands.